-The processing unit Energean uses to separate the oil and gas from water meets internationally recognised MARPOL 73/78 regulations and every day the facility redeposits 2,400 cubic metres of perfectly pure water back into the sea.
+The processing unit Energean uses to separate the oil and gas from water meets internationally recognised MARPOL 73/78 regulations.

 Emissions are limited to sulphur dioxide (SO2) at a rate of less than 1 tonne per day.
 Concentrations of sulphur in the air in the Prefecture of Kavala and Thassos Island measured by 12 regional stations never exceed 0.1mg SO2 per day, per 100 square centimetres of soil surface.
 This is well below the 0.5mg level which is generally considered to be acceptable.